-T T To continue with the MDT ണ To date have targeted 2 care homes.
-Looking to target the approach to all care homes in ZWY Both homes have received training around diabetes and carers remaining care homes Portsmouth to improve quality trained to administer insulin with competencies commencing 2023. health outcomes.
-Both homes have a hypo box All residents have a personal care plan and have an up-to-date diabetes annual review All those on insulin have a libre sensor.
-Continue to expand child, m.
-The Participation Strategy is about to end.
-The major milestones young person and family Z(W) are met, and a new Participation Strategy is being developed at the engagement in service moment. development, and increase The milestones remaining from the previous strategy will be involvement in their treatment transferred into the 2023-26 version. plan, developing increased The completed evaluation of client involvement and learning will choice within care pathways. feed into the new strategy.
-We have an additional young inspector and launched the Participation Newsletter.
+To continue with the MDT ണ • To date have targeted 2 care homes.
+Looking to target the approach to all care homes in Portsmouth to improve quality \leq Both homes have received training around diabetes and carers remaining care homes commencing 2023. health outcomes. trained to administer insulin with competenciesBoth homes have a hypo box commencing 2023.
+All residents have a personal care plan and have an up-to-date diabetes annual review All those on insulin have a libre sensor.
+Continue to expand child, • The Participation Strategy is about to end.
+The major milestones young person and family are met, and a new Participation Strategy is being developed at the engagement in service moment. development, and increase involvement in their treatment • The milestones remaining from the previous strategy will be plan, developing increased transferred into the 2023-26 version.The completed evaluation of client involvement and learning will choice within care pathways. feed into the new strategy. . , We have an additional young inspector and launched the Participation Newsletter.
 We are advertising for new young inspectors.
-S The Complaints Response pilot is ongoing, and we now have a Children and Families patient safety partner. ап To prioritise the wellbeing of Reviewed and updated the support offer for incidents for staff, P our workforce and embed a ZIII) based on staff feedback. an consistent offer across the Exploring with corporate partners and enhanced support offer en Service Line.
-Year 2. which will include TRIM. d Service Line.
+Children and Families The Complaints Response pilot is ongoing, and we now have a Ē patient safety partner.
+To prioritise the wellbeing of Reviewed and updated the support offer for incidents for staff, based on staff feedback. anc our workforce and embed a consistent offer across the Exploring with corporate partners and enhanced support offer en Service Line.
+Year 2. which will include TRiM.
+Service Line.
 Tear 2.
-Work remains ongoing to support staff through an enhanced Ë wellbeing offer with wellbeing champions embedded within 0 services.
+Work remains ongoing to support staff through an enhanced c, wellbeing offer with wellbeing champions embedded within services.
 Individual services will continue to offer bespoke interventions, dependent upon staff feedback for their area which will continue to evolve and adjust per needs.
-Examples include "Crafternoon Tea", "Thanks for that", local newsletters, reflective practice and celebrating good practice.
-We are still working on the staff support "menu" within service which sits alongside Organisation PIPPLE staff support model which sits alongside Organisation RIPPLE staff support model.
+Examples include "Crafternoon Tea", "Thanks for that", local newsletters, reflective practice and celebrating good practice.We are still working on the staff support "menu" within service which sits alongside Organisation RIPPLE staff support model.
 Staff incident debrief training, has not increased, but there are more staff to offer the service.
 There is more work to do in training additional people in services to deliver it.